The $P_{\psi s}^{\Lambda}(4338)$ pentaquark and its partners in the molecular picture

-Finally, it is worth mentioning that the molecular picture indeed provides a consistent description of both the $P_{\psi s}^{\Lambda}(4338/4459)$ and $P_{\psi s}^{\Lambda}(4459)$ as well as most other pentaquarks, with the exceptions of the $P_{\psi}^N(4337)$~\cite{Aaij:2021august} (see e.g.~\cite{Yan:2021nio,Nakamura:2021dix}) and the broad $P_{\psi}^N(4380)$~\cite{Aaij:2015tga} (which we in principle distinguish from the narrow $P_{\psi}^N(4380)$ predicted in~\cite{Liu:2019tjn,Xiao:2019aya,Valderrama:2019chc,Liu:2019zvb,Guo:2019fdo}).
-This does not necessarily imply that they are molecular: for this, a detailed comparison with other competing models will be necessary.
-Besides, the methods we use are crude and intended mostly as a proof of concept: the most important limitation is the fact that we are using the Breit-Wigner masses and widths as inputs, which do not necessarily correspond to those of the poles of the scattering amplitudes.
-In this regard, the ideal setup will be the analysis of the different invariant mass distributions in which the $P_{\psi s}^{\Lambda}(4338/4459)$ pentaquarks have been found with the type of EFT descriptions we are using here, as has been done in~\cite{Du:2019pij,Du:2021fmf} (uncovering the narrow $P_{\psi}^N(4380)$~\cite{Liu:2019tjn,Xiao:2019aya,Valderrama:2019chc,Liu:2019zvb,Guo:2019fdo}).
-This type of analysis is beyond the scope of this work, yet we expect that it will be done by other theoretical collaborations in the future, hopefully shedding light regarding the existence of other molecular partners.
+Finally, it is worth mentioning that the description of pentaquarks as meson-baryon systems interacting via contact-range interactions indeed reproduces the masses of both the $P_{\psi s}^{\Lambda}(4338/4459)$ and $P_{\psi s}^{\Lambda}(4459)$ as well as most other pentaquarks, with the exceptions of the $P_{\psi}^N(4337)$~\cite{Aaij:2021august} (see e.g.~\cite{Yan:2021nio,Nakamura:2021dix}) and the broad $P_{\psi}^N(4380)$~\cite{Aaij:2015tga} (which we in principle distinguish from the narrow $P_{\psi}^N(4380)$ predicted in~\cite{Liu:2019tjn,Xiao:2019aya,Valderrama:2019chc,Liu:2019zvb,Guo:2019fdo}).
+This does not necessarily imply that they are meson-baryon states: for this, a detailed comparison with other competing models will be necessary.
+Besides, the methods we use are crude and intended mostly as a proof of concept: the most important limitation is the fact that we are using the Breit-Wigner masses and widths as inputs, which do not necessarily correspond to those of the poles of the scattering amplitudes, as illustrated by a recent analysis of the $J/\psi \Lambda$ invariant mass distribution for the $P_{\psi s}^{\Lambda}(4338)$~\cite{Nakamura:2022jpd} (though the competing analysis of~\cite{Burns:2022uha} suggest that this pentaquark might be a triangle singularity).
+The eventual extension of this type of analyses to the $P_{\psi s}^{\Lambda}(4459)$ might potentially confirm or refute its connection with the $P_{\psi s}^{\Lambda}(4338)$.